joakim-brannstrom/dextool/plugin/mutate/README_roadmap.md

  * add an option to let the compilation flags be part of the checksum.
  * embed the configuration in the database to make it easier to share, review and archive. "how was the mutation testing tool actually executed?".
- * present the first mutant that survived in a pull request as a diff.
-It should be "good enough" because the user is working on the pieace of code thus it should be able to "fast" understand what the mutant means.
- * rank mutants by how much they changed the source code. more tokens then higher risk?
-Add to high interest mutants.  an alternative would be how much they change the dataflow based on the LLVM IR.
  * make it possible for the user to define "mutation operator sets" from the 40+ primitives.
 There is no reason why they are hardcoded.
  * implement merge of databases.
 It is to make it possible for a team to work "distributed".